MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L01_Forms.md

 ### Task 7.1 – Add columns to the form

-In this task, you will perform the following changes to the form:
+In this task, you will perform the following changes to the Outcome form:

 - add Outcome status to the form
 - remove Status reason from the form